jacob-long/personal-site/content/home/about.md

 # Biography

 I am a PhD student at the School of Communication at <font size="2">The</font> Ohio State University.
 My research interests are broadly in the area of political communication, with particular foci in entertainment media, moral psychology, and communication technology.
-I'm interested in how and why people think about politics and the social world the way that they do.
+I'm interested in why people think about politics and the social world the way that they do.